DrJLabs/infra-template/README.md

 ## Offline setup

 Run `scripts/setup.sh` to create a virtual environment.
 If `vendor/wheels` contains wheel files, they will be installed without network access.
 When the directory is empty the script simply creates the environment and relies on the packages preloaded in this workspace.

+## Agent guidance

+Instructions for automated agents live in `.codex/AGENTS.md`.
+They supersede any other documentation.
+Review them before running automation.

+A startup script is available at `.codex/startup.sh` for preparing the Python environment using only the wheels provided in `vendor/wheels`.
+If no wheels are present, the script skips installation to avoid network access.
+Run it before the environment loses connectivity.